funki-chicken/inferno-storm/README.md

-This is starter/helper base built on top of  [Create Inferno App](https://github.com/infernojs/create-inferno-app).
+This is a starter/helper base built on top of  [Create Inferno App](https://github.com/infernojs/create-inferno-app).

 Getting Started:
 ```